Bowen999/mywebpage/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I'm a Chemistry PhD student at the University of Alberta, under the supervision of [Dr. Liang Li](https://spaces.facsci.ualberta.ca/liweb/prof-liang-li/) (fellow of the Royal Society of Canada).
-Before that, I completed my Bioinformatics Master's degree in the [Dr. Fornace Lab](https://fornacelab.georgetown.edu) at Georgetown University.
+I'm a Chemistry PhD student at the University of Alberta.
+Before that, I completed my Master's degree at Georgetown University.

 If you're interested in my research or potential collaborations, feel free to drop me an e-mail!